MattKevan/ao-design-process/_articles/definition-of-done.md

 ### Research and data

-Assumptions validated with data
+☐ Assumptions validated with data

-Solution tested with real users
+☐ Solution tested with real users

-Measures of success agreed
+☐ Measures of success agreed

-Post-live analysis defined
+☐ Post-live analysis defined

 ***

 ### Design

-Explored a variety of solutions
+☐ Explored a variety of solutions

-Embodies our design principles
+☐ Embodies our design principles

-Adheres to the design system
+☐ Adheres to the design system

-Tested with real data
+☐ Tested with real data

-Works across all supported screen sizes
+☐ Works across all supported screen sizes

-Edge cases have been worked through
+☐ Edge cases have been worked through

-Meets AA accessibility requirements
+☐ Meets AA accessibility requirements

 ***

 ### Collaboration and Communication

-Feedback requested from other designers
+☐ Feedback requested from other designers

-Viability checked with Tech
+☐ Viability checked with Tech

-Approach agreed with product
+☐ Approach agreed with Product

-Stakeholders are in the loop
+☐ Stakeholders are in the loop

 ***